-PHP is a general-purpose scripting language suited for Web development.
-PHP scripts can be embedded into HTML.
-This section explains how to install and configure PHP in an Ubuntu System with Apache2 and MySQL.
+PHP is a general-purpose scripting language well-suited for Web development since PHP scripts can be embedded into HTML.
+This guide explains how to install and configure PHP in an Ubuntu System with Apache2 and MySQL.

-To install PHP and the Apache PHP module you can enter the following command at a terminal prompt:
+To install PHP – and the Apache PHP module – you can enter the following command into a terminal prompt:

 sudo apt install php libapache2-mod-php

 The following packages are optional, and can be installed if you need them for your setup.